moshesamson1/ros_simulations_repo/README.md

     export $ROS_MASTER_URI=http://localhost:11311 (or any other port)
     export $GAZEBO_MASTER_URI=http://localhost:11345 (or any other port)
     in the ROSLAUNCH call, add "--port=11311" in the end, for the ros master uri.

+Running simulations via script:
+  Run "./Set.sh", and enter the desired number of simulations